vulppi-dev/IntREST/README.md

 The IntREST API is simple and easy to use.
 Has 4 main interfaces:

-- `RequestContext`
+- `IntRequest`
-- `ResponseMessage`
+- `IntResponse`
 - `MiddlewareNext`

-### RequestContext
+### IntRequest

-The `RequestContext` interface is the input interface of IntREST.
+The `IntRequest` interface is the input interface of IntREST.
 It contains all the information about the request.

 #### Properties